Can you afford to buy a home in Denver right now? For many, it’s not an easy decision making the leap from renting to owning.

 Is it a Good Time to Buy a House?

-Home prices have been been on the rise in Denver for over five years now.
-Although the market still favors the seller, the DMAR November report indicates buyers are beginning to have some wiggle room in price negotiations.
-There have been more price reductions before homes going under contract and days on the market have increased.
+Home prices have been been on the rise in Denver for years now.
+Although the market still favors the seller, depending on the location and time of year, you can find homes where there is room for negotiation and price reductions.
+Typically during the fall, there are fewer people looking to buy so this type of year bodes well for the home buyer.
 However, there continues to be great demand for homes under $500,000 and residences meeting that price point sell quickly.

 The truth is, no one can predict what will happen with housing prices, because what happened in the past doesn’t necessarily foretell what will happen in the future.